 USB cable or FTDI module?

 The ESP-12 (or ESP-12E) modules are usually equipped with a USB port.
 A simple micro-usb cable will be enough.
-Some cards must be programmed using a Serial / USB adapter, called the FTDI module that can be purchased for around €2.50.
+Some boards must be programmed using a Serial / USB adapter, called the FTDI module that can be purchased for around €2.50.

 Be careful though.
 Some FTDI cables are not able to deliver the 300mA needed for the upload.